Non-commutative geometry and thermodynamics of the Schwarzschild-AdS black hole: Thermodynamics

-As shown in Fig.~\ref{fig:placeholder7}, the maximum of $\hat{F}$ occurs in the region of smaller black holes and decreases with increasing $\Theta$.
+As shown in Fig.~\ref{fig:F2_rh}, the maximum of $\hat{F}$ occurs in the region of smaller black holes, while the free energy profile changes as $\hat{T}_{H}$ increases.
 In this region, $\hat{F} > 0$, indicating instability, whereas for larger $r_{h}$, $\hat{F}$ becomes negative, corresponding to stable configurations.
-When the temperature increases ($\hat{T} > \hat{T}_{H}$) at fixed $\Lambda$ and $\Theta$, the free energy evolves from a positive maximum to a negative minimum: the unstable small black hole evaporates into a stable, larger one.
-Thus, as temperature rises beyond its critical limit, the unstable phase contracts while the stable phase expands.
+When the temperature increases, $\hat{T}>\hat{T}_{H}$, for fixed $\Lambda$ and $\overline{\Theta}$, the free energy evolves from a positive maximum to a negative minimum; thus, the unstable small black hole evaporates into a stable, larger one.
+Thus, as $\hat{T}_{H}$ rises beyond its critical limit, the unstable phase contracts while the stable phase expands.